-726 3D ART / CERAMICS 3 - Honors
+706 3D ART 3 - Honors

 Students in this course will enrich their understanding of three-dimensional artistic applications and increase their skills using clay and a wide variety of other sculptural media in innovative ways.
 The course gives highly motivated art students the opportunity to explore ceramics and sculpture to more technically advanced and conceptually-advanced levels.
-Students will explore representational and nonrepresentational sculpture while utilizing the Principles of 3D Design in informed and experimental ways.
-Students will create a "mini-portfolio" in preparation for the Advanced Placement 3D Design course.
+Students will explore representational and nonrepresentational sculpture while utilizing the Principles of 3-D Design in informed and experimental ways.
+Students will create a "mini-portfolio" in preparation for the Advanced Placement 3-D Design course.
 This course emphasizes collaboration, critical thinking, and creative problem-solving.
-For Grades 11-12.
+Priority given to grade 11 & 12 students.